schmidtwmark/website/qnd-class/day14.md

 Today, we'll finish our Wordle project with some minor improvements.
 See [here](../presentation-pdfs/day14.pdf) for today's slides, which contains code samples for each improvement.

-If you need it, use [this](https://replit.com/@mrschmidt/Wordle-Day-2-Complete) as a starting point for today
+If you need it, use [this](https://replit.com/@mrschmidt/Wordle-Day-2-Complete) as a starting point for today.